-In addition to the modeling of capacity resource requests, all existing energy resources and energy resource requests queued ahead of the unit under study are set at 0 MW but available to be turned on.
-The energy resource request under study is also set at 0 MW but available to be turned on.
+In addition to the modeling of Capacity Resource requests, all existing energy resources (including MTFs with non-firm rights), the energy resource request under study and all energy resource requests queued ahead of the unit under study are set at 0 MW but available to be turned on.
 Energy resource requests queued after the unit under study are not modeled.